The Causes and Consequences of the French Revolution

 Despite Napoleon’s eventual defeat and the restoration of conservative rule through the Congress of Vienna, the legacy of the Napoleonic Wars endured.
 The revolutionary fervor unleashed by these conflicts inspired uprisings in the 19th century, contributing to the European Wars of Independence and the eventual demise of aristocratic dominance.
 The Napoleonic era left an indelible mark on the course of European history, setting the stage for modern nation-states and ideologies.

-See also The Treaty of Kiel and the Swedish Rule
+See also The Polish Legions and the First World War

 The Congress of Vienna and the Restoration of the Old Order